-Here I’ve compiled several options to help you find flexible employers and jobs.
+Here I’ve compiled several options to help you find a flexible job at a flex-minded employer.

 Professional Job Listings: All Flex, All the Time